beemarie/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 ### Setting up your instance & clusters

 While there are many ways to set up Kubeflow, in the interest of speed we will start with using a fast setup script in this directory (`fast_setup.sh`).
-`fast_setup.sh` will do the following for you:

-* Download Kubeflow and it dependencies
-* Download Google & Azure's command line tools (if needed)
-* Enable various components in
-* Set up a GKE and EKS cluster (named google-kf-test & azure-kf-test)
-* Creates your first Kubeflow App with some special customizations.
-(See Holden for details.)

 ```bash
 curl https://raw.githubusercontent.com/intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/master/multi-cloud/fast-start.sh -o fast-start.sh